jenniferyik/CIND820_Capstone-Project/01_F&B_Menu_Engineering_and_Performance_Dashboard/README.md

 ## Project Overview
 This business intelligence dashboard supports **menu performance optimization, profitability analysis, and food cost control** in a Food & Beverage (F&B) environment.
 By combining **menu engineering theory with sales and cost analytics**, the dashboard enables stakeholders to make **data-driven decisions** about pricing, promotions, and menu composition.
+Detailed data structure, relationships, and definitions are documented in the **Data Dictionary** located in the `/Documentation` folder.

 ---